 The section below details the important concepts involved for the various testing procedures used in the New Hampshire Lakes Lay Monitoring Program.
-Where appropriate, summary statistics of 1996 results from all participating lakes are included.
-Certain tests or sampling performed at the time of the optional Freshwater Biology Group field trip are indicated by an asterisk ().
+Certain tests or sampling performed at the time of the optional Freshwater Biology Group field trip are indicated by an asterisk (\).